paulinjemimabalasubramani/paulinjemimabalasubramani/README.md

 Azure Devops - This is used to maintain the respository.
 Build and deploy the latest code to the production.

 SQL Server - It has the config setup for each framework.
 And the log details of the files in each pipelines are also stored - maintaining the history of files being processed.
 I has also the data from the client stored.
 Those data is also replicated in snowflake.
 So, copy command text has the query what supposed to be replicated in the snowflake from sql server.
+[In Dumps zip file]

 # Build and Test
 For testing - WinScp, SavyintCloud, Visual Studio and Azure Devops are used.